 when one wants to infer a random variable with a set of variables, usually a subset is enough, and other variables are useless.
 Such a subset that contains all the useful information is called a Markov blanket.Wikipedia

-As these variables represent specific features or states of systems, we can transpose this into the following:
+When these variables represent specific states of systems which are causally connected to other states, we can transpose this into the following:

 If we “carve up” reality at system boundaries, and these boundaries are objectively defined as Markov blankets, this carving up has an ontological character – it is about systems themselves, not just Models of them.
 This is a stronger claim than the one that systems are epistemologically defined “real patterns”.Dennett (1991).
 Cf. Causal Emergence for more on this.
 The ontological character allows us to objectively identify Missing Systems.